 for tape operations (see below).

-- Command-L toggles locking to the VDP frame.
+- Command-L toggles locking to IRQ 3.
 When locking is on

-and the VDP IRQ is activated as rapidly as possible up to a
+and the IRQ is activated as rapidly as possible.

-interfere with some programs expecting exact timing and some keys may
+and may interfere with some programs expecting exact timing, and some keys may

 repeat too easily.
 This mode is automatically turned on and off for tape

 - Command-S stops the emulated tape if the emulator has not detected the

 end of data.
 Normally this isn't necessary (see below) and this option is

 When Tutti II detects cassette activity, it automatically attempts to